 Beautiful music, meaningful prayer, and a d’var Torah or short sermon, highlight this spiritual travel from the work week into Shabbat.
 Every last Friday a month the service includes a special blessing for those who celebrated birthday the past month.

-Our Kid’s club meets every Friday at 18.00 inside the Synagogue for great fun activities with Deborah and Kani.
+Our Kid’s and Teens’ clubs meet every Friday at 18.00 inside the Synagogue for great fun activities with Deborah and Kani.

 Shabbat Morning Service

 Every Saturday · 09:30 a.m. · Synagogue